 5. Get enough sleep

-My kids’ pediatrician recommends that kids not remain sedentary for more than an hour at a time (other than sleeping).
+My kids’ pediatrician recommends that children not remain sedentary for more than an hour at a time (other than sleeping).
 Be mindful of sedentary activities like reading or watching TV and encourage movement at the one-hour mark.

 9. Check your school’s policy

-Understand what your school’s policy is on sick kids and see if they’re enforced.
-Kids with fever, vomiting or diarrhea should stay home 24 hours after their last bout or fever (not since the first time they were sick).
+Stay informed about your school’s policy on sick kids and see if it’s enforced.
+For instance, kids with fever, vomiting, or diarrhea should stay home 24 hours after their last bout or fever (not since the first time they were sick).

 Get more tips:

-- The #1 Reason You Can’t Get Your Child to Take Medicine
+- How to Get Kids to Take Medicine

 - What Should You Do when the Kids Are Sick?
-This Cheat Sheet Has You Covered
+This Guide Has You Covered

 - Guard Your Kids Against the Nasty Stomach Flu with These 6 Best Practices